 “I’m not quite ready yet for this discussion, but I’m very interested in career development in your company.
 Could you tell me more about this?”

-This will demonstrate your motivation and commitment to career growth, while simultaneously setting boundaries.
+This will demonstrate your motivation and commitment to career growth, while simultaneously setting boundaries.2.
+Do you have children?
+If not, do you plan on it?

 Often, employers ask probing questions about family in a misled attempt to understand the candidate as a potential employee.
 Women, for example, receive questions about having children amid a common stereotype about employees with small children taking more time off and sick leave.